Lakewood Truck Accident Attorneys

 How Much is My Case Worth?

-The value of a personal injury claim against a trucker, trucking company, or other party after a truck-involved accident depends on a variety of factors.
+The value of a personal injury claim after a truck accident depends on many factors.
 The severity of the injuries you or your family sustained and their long-term effects can impact the claim in a number of ways.
-You can be compensated for both lost wages due to injury and pain and suffering caused by lasting effects of the injury.
+You can recover compensation for both lost wages due to injury and your pain and suffering due to an injury’s lasting effects.

-The circumstances surrounding the accident play a major role in determining the value of a claim.
-Determining whether, and to what extent, a trucking company is liable for an accident caused by one of its drivers is something that should be established before filing a personal injury claim.
-Unlike in a claim with another auto, the trucking company’s policy on the truck will have higher liability limits, so you may be able to obtain full value for your claim from the insurance company without having to file a lawsuit.
+The circumstances surrounding the accident play a major role in determining a claim’s value.
+Determining whether, and to what extent, a trucking company is liable for an accident one of its drivers caused is something to establish before you file a claim.
+Unlike in a claim with another car, the trucking company’s policy on the truck will have higher liability limits, so you may be able to obtain full value for your claim from the insurance company without having to file a lawsuit.

-The lasting effects of the collision also play a major role in determining the value of a claim.
-Often the cost of vehicle repairs or replacement represents only a small part of the value of a claim.
-The cost of treatment for injuries and rehabilitation also makes up part of the claim.
-Lost wages due to injury may also be factored in if your injuries have substantively impaired your ability to work.
+The lasting effects of the collision also play a major role in determining a claim’s value.
+Often, the cost of repairing or replacing a vehicle is only a fraction of a claim’s value.
+The cost of m Your medical treatment and rehabilitation also make up part of the claim.
+You can also include your lost wages in your claim if your injuries impair your ability to work.

-If the injuries are such that it is impossible to fully recover, this may represent a substantial portion of the claim’s value.
-Long-term injuries that are frequently seen in truck-involved collisions include partial or complete paralysis, traumatic brain injury, and chronic back or neck pain, as well as many other types of chronic injury.
+If your injuries preclude a full physical recovery, this may represent a substantial portion of your claim.
+Common long-term injuries from truck accidents include partial or complete paralysis, traumatic brain injuries, and chronic back or neck pain, as well as other types of chronic injuries.

 Figuring out what your claim is worth can be daunting.
-The personal injury lawyers at The Law Offices of Briggs & Briggs have the experience needed to determine the value of your case.
-When preparing a claim, our attorneys consult investigators and experts and check precedential cases involving similar accidents in order to establish just how much our clients are owed.
+The personal injury lawyers at The The Law Offices of Briggs & Briggs have the experience needed to determine the value of your case.
+When preparing a claim, our attorneys consult investigators and check prior cases involving similar accidents to establish how much our clients are owed.

 Recovering Compensation For Your Truck Accident Claim